1. Home

 If you switch from gas to electric, you will need an electrician and a plumber to prepare your site for installation and change the hardware over.
 Some of the top factors you should consider when shopping for an electric water heater include:

-• Type: You can choose a traditional storage tank, tankless/on-demand, solar-powered, or a hybrid electric option.
+• Type: You can choose a traditional storage tank, tankless/on-demand, solar-powered, or a heat pump electric option.
 Each option has pros and cons, so you have to pick the one that works best for your home.

-• Capacity: You want to ensure you get a water heater that can keep up with the number of people in your home.
-You don't want to end up running out of hot water when you need it most!
+• Capacity: You want to ensure you get a water heater that can keep up with the number of people in your home so you don’t run out of hot water when you need it most!

 • Size: Measure the space you have designated for your water heater, and find one that fits that space.

-The ENERGY STAR designation was designed to indicate appliances that work as efficiently as possible.
+The Energy Star designation was designed to indicate appliances that work as efficiently as possible.
 If you are switching to an electric water heater because you have solar power, you will want to find one that makes the most out of the electrical energy produced by your panels.
-Your panels can only generate so much energy, so you want a water heater that efficiently uses that energy so that you don't have to pull additional electricity from the electrical grid.
+Your panels can only generate so much energy, so you want a water heater that efficiently uses that energy so that you don't have to pull additional electricity from the grid.

 The Best Electric Water Heater Brands